Travelling Pets

 • Travel regulations are not designed to protect pets against parasites.
 Their primary purpose is to protect human health and the spread of exotic diseases between countries.
 Pet parasite protection is therefore an additional consideration for the owner.
 It is important that you protect your pet against the parasites in the areas that you travel

 • Protection of your pet against some of the exotic parasites found abroad requires measures and treatments over and above the ones you use routinely at home.
-It is important that you speak to your vet to plan how best to protect your pet from exotic parasites and diseases whilst you are away
+It is important that you speak to your vet to plan how best to protect your pet from exotic parasites and diseases while you are away

-• Preparation for pet travel can take some time and so it is important that you devise a protection plan well in advance of the date of departure
+• Preparation for pet travel can take some time so it is important that you devise a protection plan well in advance of the date of departure

 PET TRAVEL RULES FROM 1st January 2021